nav-dev-2000/docsbot-dev-testing/README.md

 ### API

 The API is located in the `/src/pages/api` folder.
 Each file in this folder represents a single API endpoint.
 The API is powered by [Next.js API Routes](https://nextjs.org/docs/api-routes/introduction).
 API endpoints use the Firebase authentication cookie to authenticate users, and fallback to the `Authorization: Bearer APIKEY` header if the cookie is not present.

+### Crons

+We use [Vercel cron jobs](https://vercel.com/docs/v2/serverless-functions/introduction#cron-jobs) to run scheduled tasks.
+These are located in the `/src/pages/api/crons` folder and defined in the `vercel.json` file.

 ## Deploying